Existence of multisoliton solutions of the gravitational Hartree equation in three dimensions: Estimates of the modulation

 Consider the sum of truncated conserved quantities of the Hartree equation

 By the decomposition $u=R+ \varepsilon$, we can expand $\E$ in terms of $\varepsilon$.
 Then the second or higher order terms is $\G(\varepsilon)= \G_1+\G_2+\G_3$, where

-We point out that the first order term of $\varepsilon$ would vanish, by using the orthogonality condition \eqref{eq orthogonality}, if $R$ solved \eqref{eq ground state}.
-Unfortunately, as $R$ is an approximate solution, it does not solve \eqref{eq ground state}.
-However, for other equations such as (NLS) and (gKdV) where this is true, the property can be used to derive the estimate of $\varepsilon$ (see \cite{MartelgKdV} and \cite{KsolitarywavesofNLS}).
+We point out that because of the orthogonality condition \eqref{eq orthogonality}, the first order term of $\varepsilon$ would vanish if $R$ solved \eqref{eq ground state}.
+Unfortunately, as $R$ is an approximate solution, it does not solve \eqref{eq ground state}, and the error is too big so that one cannot proceed in this way.

-Therefore, we will not use the functional $\E$ in our proof.
-Instead, we will prove the following two propositions.
+Therefore, we will directly prove the following two estimates on $\G$.
 The first one states the positiveness of $\G$, which follows because of orthogonality \eqref{eq orthogonality}.
 The second follows by a direct calculation and gives an estimate on the upper bound of $\G$.

 \begin{prop} Let $N \ge 2$.
 For $T_0=T_0(N)$ large enough, there exists $c_0>0$ such that

 \end{prop}

 \begin{prop} Let $N \ge 2$.
 For $T_0=T_0(N)$ large enough, if \eqref{eq bootstrap assumption} holds, then there exists $C>0$ such that